Yodoxin Side Effects

 Generic name: iodoquinol

-Applies to iodoquinol: oral tablet
+Applies to iodoquinol: oral tablets.

 For Healthcare Professionals

-Applies to iodoquinol: compounding powder, oral tablet
+Applies to iodoquinol: compounding powder, oral tablet.

-Gastrointestinal side effects have included nausea, vomiting, abdominal cramps, diarrhea, and pruritus ani.
+Gastrointestinal side effects have included nausea, vomiting, abdominal cramps, diarrhea, and pruritus ani.[Ref]

 Some neuropathy may be irreversible.
 Seizures and encephalopathy have been reported in at least one patient.
 Optic atrophy has been reported, generally in children being treated for acrodermatitis enteropathica at daily dosages between 1300 to 3600 mg for up to two years.
 Visual deterioration is generally irreversible.